Deano10134/ServianTechChallenge-DB/README.md

 # Health Checks

 To verify that the applications work once it would be deployed it would be tested that the application is accessible by the EC2 instance IP address endpoint.
+AWS CodeDeploy will only commit a build if an instance is healthy if the instance is not healthy it will fail.